bsgsiva/angular-material/README.md

-This is Angular Material course
+This is Angular Material project